-- 1. Officer supervision is required for individual medication distribution from the health care, or any medication wicket. - 2.
-General medication in the pod lobbies shall be supervised by at least two officers s.15 - 3.
-When medication is being dispenses by health care staff on a living unit, two staff must be directly escorting the nurse at all times, including movement from cell to cell.
+- 1. Officer supervision is required for individual medication distribution from the health care, or any medication wicket. - General medication in the pod lobbies shall be supervised by s.15 s.15 directly supervising the consumption of medication, and s.15 controlling movement from the unit entrance door. - 3.
+When medication is being dispenses by health care staff on a living unit, s.15 staff must be directly escorting the nurse at all times, including movement from cell to cell.